martinying/gtm-api/README.md

 # gtm-api
 Tradelane gtm-api container

-Installs pm2 and creates a working directory /home/node/app
+From node 10.24.1, installs pm2, creates a working directory /home/node/app and expose 8888

-The container starts pm2 with the environment local and the application gtm-api and is expecting the existence of a process.json file.
+The container starts pm2 as the user node, with the environment local and the application gtm-api and is expecting the existence of a process.json file.